hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

 do something with this item). but not this technique cannot be used for models where the component can be valid-ly false-ish. (rather, look into using the "value wrapper" if you really need to.)

+# component association notes

+## :how-we-cache-component-associations

+• for every item that is ever requested we will only ever attempt to retrieve from the real source once, regardless of whether it was found that time or not.

+• for some goof-proofing we conflate not knowing the item with knowing it and resulting in false-ish (for now!), because presumably the ACS that results in false-ish for a "known" item wants us to "think" it doesn't "have" the item in any way. (this related to some nearby non- covered codepoints.)

+• any "else" block the client passes must be evaluated anew for each call and must not impact any real (inner) retrieval that is performed.